flexcompute/tidy3d/tidy3d/plugins/invdes/README.md

 For this, we will make a bunch of regular `tidy3d` components (excluding the design region) and put them into a `td.Simulation`.

-> Note: we don't need to use `adjoint` components, such as `tda.JaxSimulation` in the `invdes` plugin.
+> Note: we don't need to use `adjoint` components, such as `td.Simulation` in the `invdes` plugin.
 These components are created behind the scenes by the higher level wrappers that we define here.

 ```py